Nodal quintic del Pezzo threefolds and their derived categories: Derived Categories of Nodal Quintic Del Pezzo Threefolds

 \section{Derived Categories of Nodal Quintic Del Pezzo Threefolds}

-The goal of the section is to construct a Kawamata type semiorthogonal decomposition (SOD) of $D^b(X_m)$.
+The goal of the section is to construct a Kawamata type semiorthogonal decomposition of $\D(X_m)$ using the birational morphism $f_m\colon Y_m\to X_m$ and the quadric surface fibration $p_m\colon Y_m\to \P^1$ constructed in \S\ref{geometry}.
 There are three steps towards this construction.

-From \S \ref{geometry}, we have a birational morphism $f_m: Y_m\to X_m$ and a quadric fibration $p_m: Y_m\to \P^1$.
-Firstly, we apply the SOD of $D^b(Y_m)$ constructed by Kuznetsov \cite{kuzqfib} and try to understand the nontrivial subcategory $D^b(\P^1, \B_{m,0})$.
-The majority of the work in this step goes into the $3$-nodal $X_3$ case and the result is given in Proposition \ref{3rdcase}.
-Secondly, we work out the objects generating all components of the SOD of $D^b(Y_m)$ and perform a series of mutations to obtain a new SOD of $D^b(Y_m)$ that can be descended to a SOD of $D^b(X_m)$, see (\ref{ymsodnew}).
-This is where the spinor sheaves associated with the smooth section $E$ appear, see Lemma \ref{se}.
-Lastly, Lemma \ref{dbr2} checks that the conditions proposed by Kawamata \cite{kawaodp} for the descent are satisfied and together with Proposition \ref{pushforward}, we can prove the main result in Theorem \ref{mainthm}.
+Firstly, we take the SOD of $\D(Y_m)$ constructed by Kuznetsov \cite{kuzqfib} and try to understand the nontrivial subcategory $\D(\P^1, \B_{m,0})$.
+The majority of the work in this step goes into the $3$-nodal case $X_3$ and the result is given in Proposition \ref{3rdcase}.

+Secondly, we work out the objects generating each component of the SOD of $\D(Y_m)$ and perform a series of mutations to obtain a new SOD of $\D(Y_m)$ that can be descended to a SOD of $\D(X_m)$; see Corollary \ref{ymsodnew}.
+This is where the spinor sheaf associated with the smooth section $E$ appears; see Lemma \ref{se}.

+Lastly, Proposition \ref{kawaprop} gives a generalization of the conditions proposed by Kawamata in \cite{kawaodp} for the descent of derived categories, and Lemma \ref{dbr2} checks that these conditions are satisfied.
+Together with Proposition \ref{pushforward} and \ref{indsod}, we can prove the main result Theorem \ref{mainthm} of the paper.